-Our intention is to build a hybrid network taking the advantages of both convolutional neural networks and transformers.
+Our intention is to build a hybrid network taking the advantages of both CNNs and transformers.
 An overview of ResNet-50~\cite{resnet}, DeiT~\cite{deit}, and the proposed small version (CMT-S) of CMT architectures are presented in Figure~\ref{fig:arch}.
-As shown in Figure~\ref{fig:arch}(b), DeiT directly splits an input image into non-overlapping patches, the in-patch structure information can only be poorly modeled with linear projections.
-To overcome this limitation, we utilize the stem architecture which has a $3\times3$ convolution with a stride of $2$ and an output channel of $32$ to reduce the size of input images, followed by another two $3\times3$ convolutions with stride $1$ for better local information extraction.
-Following the design in modern CNNs (\eg ResNet~\cite{resnet}), our model has four stages to generate feature maps of different scales which are important for dense prediction tasks.
-To produce the hierarchical representation, a patch aggregation layer consisting of a convolution and a layer normalization (LN)~\cite{ln} is applied before each stage to reduce the size of intermediate feature (2x downsampling of resolution) and project it to a larger dimension (2x enlargement of dimension).
+As shown in Figure~\ref{fig:arch}(b), DeiT directly splits an input image into non-overlapping patches, however, the in-patch structure information can only be poorly modeled with linear projections.
+To overcome this limitation, we utilize the stem architecture~\cite{he2019bag} which has a $3\times3$ convolution with a stride of $2$ and an output channel of $32$ to reduce the size of input images, followed by another two $3\times3$ convolutions with stride $1$ for better local information extraction.
+Following the design in modern CNNs (\eg, ResNet~\cite{resnet}), our model has four stages to generate feature maps of different scales which are important for dense prediction tasks.
+To produce the hierarchical representation, a patch embedding layer consisting of a convolution and a layer normalization (LN)~\cite{ln} is applied before each stage to reduce the size of intermediate feature (2x downsampling of resolution), and project it to a larger dimension (2x enlargement of dimension).
 In each stage, several CMT blocks are stacked sequentially for feature transformation while retaining the same resolution of the input.
 For example, the ``Stage 3'' of CMT-S contains $16$ CMT blocks as illustrated in Figure~\ref{fig:arch}(c).
-The CMT block is able to capture both local and long-range dependencies, and we will describe it in details in Sec.~\ref{sec:cmt-block}.
-The model ends with a global average pooling layer, a fully-connected (FC) layer and a 1000-way classification layer with softmax.
+The CMT block is able to capture both local and long-range dependencies, and we will describe it in Sec.~\ref{sec:cmt-block} in details.
+The model ends with a global average pooling layer, a projection layer, and a 1000-way classification layer with softmax.

-Given an input image, we can obtain four hierarchical feature maps with different resolutions, similar to those of typical convolutional neural networks, \eg ResNet~\cite{resnet} and EfficientNet~\cite{efficientnet}.
-With the above feature maps whose strides are $4$, $8$, $16$, and $32$ with respect to the input, our CMT can obtain multi-scale representations of input images and can be easily applied to most downstream tasks such as detection and segmentation.
+Given an input image, we can obtain four hierarchical feature maps with different resolutions, similar to typical CNNs such as ResNet~\cite{resnet} and EfficientNet~\cite{efficientnet}.
+With the above feature maps whose strides are $4$, $8$, $16$, and $32$ with respect to the input, our CMT can obtain multi-scale representations of input images and can be easily applied to downstream tasks such as object detection and semantic segmentation.